-All nursing students have access to the nursing program’s High-Fidelity Simulation Laboratory.
+All nursing students have access to the Nursing Department’s High-Fidelity Simulation Laboratory.
 The lab allows students to learn and practice new nursing techniques on life-like mannequins in a real-world setting.

-All our nursing degree plans include experiences in real clinical settings.
-Our nursing program has a strong relationship with hospitals and health care facilities across the state, where nursing students are mentored by working professionals.
+All of our nursing degree plans include experiences in real clinical settings.
+Our Nursing Department has a strong relationship with hospitals and health care facilities across the state, where nursing students are mentored by working professionals.
 Our students also interact with and assist real patients in preparation for careers upon graduation.